toolbuilder/rollup-plugin-create-test-package-json/README.md

 ```

 This plugin will use '^5.0.0' instead of '^4.17.15' for `lodash` in the generated `package.json`.
 It would have used '^4.17.15' from the `packageJson` option by default.

+## Contributing

+So far, this plugin has only been tested on Linux.
+Contributions are very welcome.
+Please create a pull request or write up an issue.
+This package uses the [pnpm](https://pnpm.js.org/) package manager.
+Run `pnpm run check` to run all the unit tests and validation scripts.
+You can use `npm` if you change `pnpm` to `npm` in [rollup.test.config.js](./rollup.test.config.js).

+## Issues

+This project uses Github issues.

+## License

+MIT